Remarks on Contact and Jacobi Geometry: Introduction

-\begin{itemize} \item We give the description of any $G$-groupoid in terms of a splitting into a product of the $G$-bundle of units and the reduced groupoid (Theorem \ref{generalsplit}).
-In the simplest case, this description reduces to the well-known groupoid extension by the additive $\R$ with a help of a multiplicative function. \item We show that Kirillov algebroids and $\mathbb{R}^{\times}$-groupoids are related via Lie theory (Theorem \ref{thm:lie theory1}). \item We present the Lie theory of Kirillov manifolds and contact groupoids, generalising and simplifying some known results of \cite{Crainic:2007,Kerbrat:1993} (Proposition \ref{prop:lie theory2}). \item We prove that all contact groupoids have a realisation as a contact subgroupoid of a canonical contact groupoid (Theorem \ref{thm:Dazord} ). \end{itemize}

-To sum up, our intention is to show how the setting of homogeneous Poisson geometry simplifies various concepts and problems of Jacobi and contact geometry.
-We would like to emphasize that, besides a number of new observations, the novelty of this paper lies mainly in the underlying approach that unifies and generalises various points of views, as well as establishes the proper language for the Jacobi and contact geometry.
-This results in a drastic simplification of proofs of various important facts spread over the literature and clarification of the strategies used.
+Among the main results of this paper: \begin{itemize}\itemsep=0pt \item We give the description of any $G$-groupoid in terms of a `splitting' into a product of the $G$-bundle of units and the reduced groupoid (Theorem \ref{generalsplit}).
+In the simplest case, this description reduces to the well-known groupoid extension by the additive~$\R$ with a~help of a multiplicative function. \item We show that $G$-algebroids and $G$-groupoids are related via Lie theory (Theorem \ref{thm:lie theory01}). \item We observe that the dual objects of linear Kirillov structures are exactly $\Rt$-algebroids (Proposition \ref{prop:Kirillov Lie}). \item We present the Lie theory of Kirillov manifolds and contact groupoids (Proposition \ref{prop:lie theory2}). \item We prove that all contact groupoids have a realisation as a contact subgroupoid of a~cano\-ni\-cal contact groupoid (Theorem \ref{thm:Dazord}). \end{itemize} To sum up, our intention is to show how the setting of homogeneous Poisson geometry simplif\/ies various concepts and problems of Jacobi and contact geometry.
+We would like to emphasise that, besides a number of new observations, the novelty of this paper lies mainly in the underlying approach that unif\/ies and generalises various points of views, as well as establishes the proper language for the Jacobi and contact geometry.
+This results in a drastic simplif\/ication of proofs of various important facts spread over the literature and clarif\/ication of the strategies used.
 We hope that our work will put a new light on Jacobi and contact geometry as a whole, even if separate observations may seem to be known to the reader.

-\begin{remark} The picture of Jacobi geometry -- or better Kirillov geometry -- in terms of $\Rt$-bundles and homogeneous Poisson structures allows for a natural generalisation thereof to the world of $L_{\infty}$-algebras via replacing the Poisson structure with a higher Poisson structure (also known as a $P_{\infty}$-structure).
-This leads to the notions of \emph{higher Kirillov manifolds} and \emph{homotopy Kirillov algebras}, see \cite{Bruce:2016}. \end{remark}
+\begin{Remark} The picture of Jacobi geometry -- or better Kirillov geometry -- in terms of $\Rt$-bundles and homogeneous Poisson structures allows for a natural generalisation thereof to the world of $L_{\infty}$-algebras via replacing the Poisson structure with a higher Poisson structure (also known as a~$P_{\infty}$-structure).
+This leads to the notions of \emph{higher Kirillov manifolds} and \emph{Kirillov structures up to homotopy}, see~\cite{Bruce:2016}. \end{Remark}

+To emphasise the tight parallels with classical constructions/results from Poisson geometry and to help guide the reader, we present the following table.